andreabertolini1995/push_swap/README.md

 ## Solution
 This optimisation problem can be solved in multipe ways.
 The following are the high-level steps of the approach I pursued:
-1. find the number in stack a that requires the least number of operations (in both stacks) to be pushed to stack b
+1. find the number in stack a that requires the least number of operations to be pushed to stack b
 2. push the number to stack b.
 Note that the number is always pushed in the correct position, so that stack a gets implicitly sorted while being moved to stack b
 3. repeat this operation for all the numbers in stack a
 4. rotate (or reverse rotate) stack b to move its highest number at the top of the stack